Khulekani1211/smallProjects/README.md

 ## Caesar Cipher
 In this Project I create a simple Caesar Cipher component.
 How it works is that you select whether to encrypt plaintext or decrypt ciphertext.
-You must provide the cipher, which can be any number except multiples of 26.
+You must provide the cipher key, which can be any number except multiples of 26.

 ### The challenge